Cal Schenkel: Career

 Schenkel provided vocals for Zappa's album Lumpy Gravy and was production designer for the film 200 Motels.
 He created animations accompanying the song Dental Hygiene Dilemma/Does This Life Look Interesting To You? in the film.
 He can be seen in the Zappa movies Uncle Meat and Video From Hell.
 The inspiration and title for the track "For Calvin (And His Next Two Hitch-Hikers)" (from The Grand Wazoo) was from an incident as related by Schenkel to Zappa.
 When Zappa came to register his son Dweezil's name, the hospital refused the unusual name.
-Zappa instead used a list of friend's names that came to mind: Ian Donald Calvin (after Schenkel) Euclid.
+Zappa instead used a list of friends' names that came to mind: Ian Donald Calvin (after Schenkel) Euclid.

 By 1976, Zappa's output had slowed while he was in dispute with Cohen and Warner Bros.
 Records.
 Schenkel returned to Willow Grove hoping to jump-start an art career separate from Zappa and the record industry.
 There he began his own "mail order" art business.
 In the 1980s Schenkel resumed occasional work on Zappa projects.

 In 2012, Schenkel appeared on the television program History Detectives.
 He was asked to comment on a re-discovered collage, made in the early 1960s.
 With the help of Schenkel and others, the piece was authenticated as an early Zappa artwork.
 Schenkel illustrated the cover to Howard Kaylan's autobiography My Life with the Turtles, Flo and Eddie, and Frank Zappa, etc..